 Poisons safety

-Every year, in NSW, more than 500 children are admitted to hospital as a result of poisoning from products found in and around the home.
+- more than 500 children are taken to hospital because of poisoning from products found around the home

 Tips to prevent poisoning in the home

-- Save the Poisons Information Centre phone number (13 11 26) on your mobile phone
+- save the Poisons Information Centre (PIC) phone number (13 11 26) on your mobile phone

 - in their original container